-I used code from open cores to develop VSG.
+Code from open cores was utilized to develop VSG.
 It provided many different coding styles to process.
-There are bound to be some corner cases or incorrect assumptions in the code.
-If you run into anything that is not handled correctly, please submit an issue.
+There are bound to be some corner cases or incorrect assumptions in the code due to the small sample size.
+If problems are found with the output or in using VSG, please submit an issue.
 When creating the issue, use the bug label to highlight it.
 Fixing bugs is prioritized over feature enhancements.